samuelfneumann/GoGym/README.md

 # GoGym: Go Bindings for OpenAI Gym

-This Go module provides functionality to access OpenAI Gym in Go using `cgo` and the C `Python` API.
+This Go module provides functionality to access [OpenAI Gym](https://github.com/openai/gym) in Go using `cgo` and the C `Python` API.
 The API has been kept very similar to the API of OpenAI Gym, except that certain aspects have been made more "Go-like".
 For example, the `make` factory has been changed to be called 	`New`, to keep consistent with the Go convention of constructor names.
+Another example is that action and observation spaces are unexported, and they must be accessed through their respective getter methods.
 Additionally, many functions return Go `error`s, when the OpenAI Gym API does not.

 This module simply provides `Go` bindings for OpenAI Gym.
 The module uses an embedded `Python` interpreter in `Go` code, so the actual gym code running under-the-hood is still `Python`.
 So don't expect `Go`-level performance.
 If you wanted reinforcement learning environments implemented completely in `Go`, see my [GoLearn: Reinforcement Learning in Go](https://github.com/samuelfneumann/GoLearn) module.